BIOL275-MSUM/lab-6-comparing-two-means-MaryJo-Nelson/README.md

--   Based on the distribution and the graphed means and confidence intervals, we can see that female crabs appear to have higher temperatures than the other crab types.
+-   Based on the distribution and the graphed means and confidence intervals, we can see that female crabs appear to have higher temperatures than the other crab types, and that male major removed appear to have higher temperature than the male minor removed.